Celebrate the art of groundbreaking writing back in-person.

-The New Quarterly is proud to present the 9th annual Wild Writers Literary Festival in November 2020.
-Join us for a digital celebration of the feral and free in poetry, the short story, and everything in between.
+The New Quarterly literary magazine, Words Worth Books, and the Balsillie School of International Affairs are proud to present the 11th annual Wild Writers Literary Festival on October 28-30, 2022.
+Join us for an in-person celebration of the feral and free in poetry, the short story, and everything in between.

 We couldn’t present the festival without the generous support of our donors.
 They ensure world-class writers can share their knowledge with our local reading and writing community.
 They fund our bursary program so that young and emerging writers can attend the festival for free.
 In short, they are champions of literature.

 The Knapp Wealth Management Team of RBC Dominion Securities believes that True Wealth Management extends much beyond investment advice and portfolio management.
 It incorporates all aspects of personal finance to protect your lifestyle, manage your nest egg, plan for retirement, and create a legacy.
 Create a roadmap for your financial future today!

 Audi Kitchener-Waterloo has catered to the needs of luxury vehicle buyers and owners with an unwavering commitment to customer service and honesty for decades.
 They look to surpass the expectations of every person that walks through their doors, providing an environment where you will truly enjoy purchasing your next vehicle.
 Visit their experts and find the right vehicle for you.

 The New Quarterly is a literary magazine based out of Waterloo, Ontario.
 From poetry to fiction to essays, the magazine has published a diverse array of emerging and established Canadian writers.
 Look toThe New Quarterly for a varied and balanced representation of literary excellence in contemporary Canada.